Boléro (2024 film): Plot

-In the opening scene, the composer Maurice Ravel takes the dancer Ida Rubinstein into a factory and tries to tell her that the machine noises are music to him.
+The composer Maurice Ravel takes the dancer Ida Rubinstein into a metal work factory and tries to tell her that the machine noises are music to him.

+Over the opening credits, different videos showcase different interpretations of Boléro.

-The film flashes back to 1903, when Ravel fails in his application for a scholarship.
-Hearing an oriental melody outside that fascinated him, he accidentally falls out of the window and injures himself.
+The film flashes back to 1903, when Ravel fails in his third attempt at the Prix de Rome.
+Hearing an oriental melody outside that fascinates him, he falls out of a window and injures himself.

-In 1927, Ravel meets the dancer Ida Rubinstein at a reception, who announces that he would soon be writing ballet music for her.
-During the composition process, he shares the company of women such as piano teacher and pianist Marguerite Long and the artist-muse Misia Sert, who is in an unhappily marriage and takes an interest in Ravel.
+By 1927, Ravel meets the dancer Ida Rubinstein at a reception.
+She insists that he writes music for her next creation.
+During its composition, he shares the company of his piano teacher Marguerite Long and muse Misia Sert, who is in an unhappy marriage, and takes an interest in Ravel.

-Before an American tour, he suggests to Ida Rubinstein that he orchestrate the dance cycle Iberia by Isaac Albéniz.
+Prior to an American tour, Ravel suggests to Rubinstein that he orchestrate the dance cycle Iberia by Isaac Albéniz.
 In America, he encounters jazz and expresses his interest in this musical genre.
-In an interview during the tour, Ravel explains that an idea could take up to several years to mature before he starts to compose it.
+In an interview during the tour, Ravel explains that an idea could take several years to mature before he starts to compose it.

-After his return from the American tour, Ida Rubinstein repeatedly urges Ravel to write the ballet music, but he was suffering from writer's block.
-Hoping to overcome his block, he retreats to the seaside and spent his time with Lisia.
-Then Ravel learns that he is not allowed to orchestrate "Iberia" because the copyright belonged to the conductor Arbós, and so he returns to Paris.
-There, Ida Rubinstein was considering having Igor Stravinsky compose the ballet.
-Instead, Ida Rubinstein and Ravel agree on a ballet length of 17 minutes.
+After his return from the American tour, Rubinstein repeatedly urges Ravel to write the ballet music, but he is suffering from writer's block.
+Hoping to overcome it, he retreats to the seaside and spent his time with Misia.
+Then Ravel learns that he is not allowed to orchestrate Iberia because the copyright belongs to the conductor Enrique Arbós, so he returns to Paris.
+There, Rubinstein was considering having Igor Stravinsky compose the ballet, but eventually Rubinstein and Ravel agree on a ballet length of 17 minutes.